typedb/typedb-docs/08-schema/03-rules.md

 then
 : those people (`$x` and `$y`) must be siblings.

 If you find the Graql code above unfamiliar, don't be concerned.
-We will soon learn about [using Graql to describe patterns](/docs/query/match-clause).
+We soon learn about [using Graql to describe patterns](/docs/query/match-clause).

 In this example, siblings data is not explicitly stored anywhere in the knowledge graph.
 But by having included this rule in the schema, we can always know who the siblings are and use the `siblings` relationship in our queries.